DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 His whisper-clip stayed dumb for four heartbeats, five.
 Six.
 The faint internal pressure of RAE stayed, but without words it might as well have been his own tension.

-On seven, it woke like a foot tingling back from sleep—pins-and-needles awareness crawling in from the edge.
+On seven, it woke like a foot tingling back from sleep - pins-and-needles awareness crawling in from the edge.

 "I am back at full bandwidth," RAE said.
 "I… register that my presence dropped below your usual perception."